In This Article

 Type of Jewelry Used for a Helix Piercing

 Stud: A stud is a small piece of jewelry with a thin long backing that is inserted into the hold of a piercing.
 To seal a stud in place, you attach a small fixture on the other side.

 Hoop/Ring: A hoop, also called a ring, is a popular choice for a helix piercing.
 It’s a piece of metal in a ring shape, but it’s flexible enough to easily bend.
 Remove a hoop by simply pulling apart the two ends.

 “Stainless steel or titanium are the best metals to use since they are relatively inert and should not cause a reaction in your body,” says Zeichner.

-Surgical steel: Surgical stainless steel is a very popular choice for helix jewelry because it comes in various colors and shapes without losing any of its high quality.
-However, surgical steel does have nickel in it, so stay away from it if you’re allergic.
+Stainless steel: Stainless steel is a very popular choice for helix jewelry because it comes in various colors and shapes without losing any of its high quality.
+However, stainless steel does have nickel in it, so stay away from it if you’re allergic.